-(This alert contains information which is current as of September 25, 2020.
-We are actively monitoring state and federal activities in this rapidly changing area and will update this alert on a weekly basis.
+(This alert contains information which is current as of January 4, 2021.
+We are actively monitoring state and federal activities in this rapidly changing area and will update this alert on a periodic basis.
 Please contact the authors of this alert for the most current information.)

 As more businesses are forced to work remotely due to the coronavirus disease 2019 (COVID-19) crisis, several federal and state governments are moving quickly to enable fully electronic processes to keep businesses operating.